Housing Authority of the City of Bloomington

 Submit Your Application

-Apply directly through the official Housing Authority of the City of Bloomington portal.
-Applications are free — never pay anyone to apply on your behalf.
-If applying online, take a screenshot of your confirmation page for your records.
+Contact Housing Authority of the City of Bloomington directly at (812) 339-3491 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 After You Apply

-Programs Offered at Housing Authority of the City of Bloomington
+Programs at Housing Authority of the City of Bloomington

 Frequently Asked Questions